30cl/remote-pc-power-on/readme.md

 ### Connecting

 Im using a Asus ROG Strix z390-E motherboard.
 The code or the schema may not be compatible with your motherboard.
-Use a multimeter to verfy everything before you break your motherboard.
+Use a multimeter to verify everything before you break your motherboard.

-This is the Systen panel connector pinout:
+This is the System panel connector pinout:
 ![System panel connector pinout](img/spc.png)

 #### Power
-On my motherboard i found that the usb2.0 headers are always powered.
-So i modified an old micro-USB cabel to use the header and connect it to the Wemos D1 (Note i ommited the data lines, i dont want my PC to communicate with the board).
+On my motherboard I found that the usb2.0 headers are always powered.
+So I modified an old micro-USB cabel to use the header and connect it to the Wemos D1 (Note I ommited the data lines, I don't want my PC to communicate with the board).

 #### Status
 I found the Speaker 5V+ pin is only powered when the PC is on.
-This is likly to be not the case for other boards.
-You might need to find an other way (maybe the power LED?).
+This is likely to not be the case for other boards.
+You might need to find another way (maybe the power LED?).

 The `/power-on` and `/power-off` endpoints are using the status and will only act if the system in is the oposite state.
 Without a status, you can still use the `/power-toggle`.

 ### Power and reset buttons
-On the motherbaord, both buttons have a ground and input pin (normaly high).
+On the motherboard, both buttons have a ground and input pin (normaly high).
 Pressing the button will pull the value low.

 Connect the corresponding PwrBtn, PwrGnd, RstBtn and RstGnd to the device.
 Optionaly connect the case power/restart buttons if you want to use those.